-Easily manage access for shared data sets on S3
+Easily manage access for shared datasets on Amazon S3

 How do S3 Access Points work?

 Each S3 Access Point is configured with an access policy specific to a use case or application.
 For example, you can create an access point for your S3 bucket that grants access for groups of users or applications for your data lake.
 An Access Point can support a single user or application, or groups of users or applications within and across accounts, allowing separate management of each access point.

 When to use S3 Access Points